- Puwasala Gamakumara, Probabilistic forecasts for hierarchical time series (PhD, begun 2016)

 - Souhaib Ben Taieb, Machine-learning strategies for multi-step time series forecasting (PhD, graduated 2014).
 Winner of a Solvay Award for his PhD thesis.
 Now a lecturer at Monash University, Australia.

 - Alexander Dokumentov, Smoothing, decomposition and forecasting of multidimensional and functional time series using regularisation (PhD, graduated 2016).
+Now a data scientist at Monash Business Behavioral Laboratory.

 - Bircan Erbas.
 Statistical methodological issues in studies of respiratory disease and air pollution, (Ph.D., Uni of Melbourne, graduated 2001).
 Now an Associate Professor in the School of Public Health at La Trobe University.